-During the May 2016 sampling program, an attempt was made to locate the seeps from the 2000 sampling event.
+During the May 2016 sampling program (AECOM 2016a), an attempt was made to locate the seeps that were sampled by Kerr McGee in 2000.
 Seeps that were successfully located, accessible, and flowing were subsequently sampled.
-It is surmised that weir construction, onshore riparian zone restoration, flooding and vegetative growth during intervening years, and the ongoing regional drought conditions may have affected the occurrence and, if present, the flow from the previously identified seeps.
-Because the installation of the weirs likely changed the seep locations, attempts were made to relocate the seeps and, if possible, sample them.
-Of the 18 historic seep locations, only three (KM-45, KM-67 and KM-71) could be located in the field.
-All other historic seeps may have been buried by weir and bank construction, submerged by the expanded stream channel and associated sediments, temporarily dried up under the ongoing drought conditions, or obscured by dense vegetation.
-Of the three located seeps, two (KM-67 and KM-71) were sampled.
-KM-45 was identified as a pit located near the Pabco Road Weir.
-The pit was dry and, therefore, not sampled.
-The concentrations of perchlorate in the two sampled seeps were lower in 2016 than in 2000.
-At KM-71, the perchlorate concentration in 2016 (1.4 J μg/L) was substantially lower than in 2000 (3,400 μg/L).
-In 2000, KM-71 was located downgradient of the proposed location of the Sunrise Mountain Weir.
-The seep was located in 2016 immediately upstream of this location in a backwater channel.
-At KM-67, located near the Three Kids Weir, the perchlorate concentration in 2016 (1,500 μg/L) was slightly lower than in 2000 (2,100 μg/L).
+It is surmised that weir construction, onshore riparian zone restoration, flooding and vegetative growth during intervening years, along with the ongoing regional drought conditions, may have affected the occurrence and, if present, the flow from the previously identified seeps.
+Because the installation of the weirs likely altered the seeps, attempts were made to locate the seeps and, if possible, sample them.
+Of the 18 historic seep locations, only three (KM-45, KM-67 and KM-71) could be located in May 2016.
+All other historic seeps may have been buried by weir and bank construction, submerged by the expanded stream channel and associated sediments, temporarily dried up under the drought conditions of the time, or obscured by dense vegetation.

+Two seeps (KM-67 and KM-71) were sampled in May 2016.
+The concentrations of perchlorate in the seeps were lower in 2016 than in 2000.
+At KM-71, the concentration in 2016 (1.4 J micrograms per liter [μ g/L]) was substantially lower than in 2000 (3,400 μ g/L).
+In 2000, KM-71 was located downgradient of the current location of the Sunrise Mountain Weir.
+In 2016, a seep was located immediately upstream of the previously located KM-71 in a backwater channel.
+The seep that was sampled in May 2016, also referred to as KM-71,could be a different seep than the seep sampled in 2000.
+At KM-67, located near the Three Kids Weir, the concentration (1,500 μ g/L) in 2016 was slightly lower than in 2000 (2,100 μ g/L).
 Construction of Three Kids Weir was completed in July 2015.
-A riprap weir referred to as a "Demonstration Weir" was constructed near this location in 1999.
-The Demonstration Weir was relocated and rebuilt in 2007 and was eventually dismantled in 2013 and replaced by the Three Kids Weir (Las Vegas Wash Coordination Committee, 2016).
+A riprap weir referred to as "Demonstration Weir" was constructed near this location in 1999.
+The Demonstration Weir was relocated and rebuilt in 2007 and was eventually dismantled in 2013 and replaced by the Three Kids Weir (Las Vegas Wash Coordination Committee 2016).
 Although a weir was in place in this location during both the 2000 and 2016 sampling events, it is not clear to what extent, if any, each weir affected the stream flow and sample results during the 2000 and 2016 sampling events.